-Australian support staff work closely with the Centre of Excellence staff, Sport Science Sport Medicine unit and state associations in the development and implementation of plans and to address weaknesses in CA contracted players.
+Australian support staff work closely with the National Cricket Centre staff, Sport Science Sport Medicine unit and state associations in the development and implementation of plans and to address weaknesses in CA contracted players.

 Australian Institute of Sport Program